Dpdl-io/DpdlEngine/doc/Dpdl_compiler_documentation.md

 Instructs the Dpdl runtime to compile in memory the embedded C code before executing it (execution Mode 2)

+**`dpdl:-F$File`**

+Adds the specified file to the compile set

+Note: This option is enabled only in the full registered version of 'DpdlEngine lite'.
+It will eventually throw an exception in the Demo shareware release

+**`dpdl:-A$Dir`**

+Adds the all the files contained in the specified directory to the compile set

+Note: This option is enabled only in the full registered version of 'DpdlEngine lite'

 **`dpdl:-I$Path`**

 Adds the specified include path reachable by the compiler